Axway-University-1/apim-hands-on-labs/Dev-Day3-Lab-5/README.md

 ### 3.1.
 Main policy

+* Create a container named **OMS**
+* Create policies starting with the main policy. `0 - InstantFollowOrder` is the main policy in this example.
+We will add the content to these policies later.
+For now, just create these policies.
-* Create base frame by creating policies and putting them in main policy
+* Create the other policies
-    * 0 – InstantFollowOrder
-    * 1 - Request Billing
+    * `1 - Request Billing`
-    * 2 - Request OMS
+    * `2 - Request OMS`
-    * 3 - Request Partner
+    * `3 - Request Partner`
-    * 99 - InstantFollowOrder FaultHandler
+    * `99 - InstantFollowOrder FaultHandler`

 * Set Fault Handler